-They even allow limited companies to pay into pension plans if they want to, which is another nice benefit that you may want to take advantage of.
-It’s always nice to have options, right?
+It even lets limited companies pay into pension plans if they want to, which is another useful benefit that you may want to take advantage of.

-This company is a publicly traded company as well, listed on the FTSE 100.
+Hargreaves Lansdown is a publicly traded company too, listed on the FTSE 100.

-They are the largest investment platform in the UK to date, thanks to their additional offerings for businesses just like yours.
-They have a lot to offer and you can trade more than 15,000 different investment assets of all finds.
+The company is the largest investment platform in the UK to date, thanks to its additional offerings for businesses just like yours.
+It has a lot to offer and you can trade more than 15,000 different investment assets.

-They also offer a variety of trading choices.
-Choose from ready-made portfolios, pay them to manage your portfolio completely, or manage it all on your own.
+It also offers a variety of trading choices.
+Choose from ready-made portfolios, pay Hargreaves Lansdown to manage your portfolio completely, or manage it all on your own.
 It’s totally up to you.
 The costs are inexpensive, with most fees related to dealing charges and not the platform itself.

 ✔️ Relatively low fees

 ✔️ More than 15,000 assets

 ✔️ Allows limited companies to open pension plans